Groups & Agencies with Jail Information

-- Texas Commission on Jail Standards – You can send your complaint by emailing, writing a letter, or faxing a short description.
-They prefer something in writing, not you calling.
-Fastest way is to fill out their online complaint form – click here> Online Complaints
+Texas Commission on Jail Standards – You can send in your complaint by filling out the online form, writing a letter, or faxing a short description.
+They prefer that you write them or post a complaint online before calling their office.
+Click here> Online Complaints.

 P.O.
 Box 12985